tongong/url-tetris/README.md

 I tested the game with Firefox and Chrome for both Linux and Android.
 Desktop Firefox works perfectly.
 Chrome behaves weirdly: some Unicode characters are percent-encoded in the url, some aren't.
 On both of the tested Android browsers all Unicode characters are percent-encoded.
 That's why I didn't add mobile controls.

+UPDATE: Apparently the latest version of Firefox now also behaves like Chrome and doesn't work correctly.

 ## Inspired by

 -   [URL Hunter](http://probablycorey.com/url-hunter)